-- We propose a novel system to fuse ambient-camera-based and mobile-camera-based approaches, making the most of their complementary advantages while overcoming the drawback about labor-intensive start-up efforts.
-To the best of our knowledge, this is the first work that integrates ambient camera and mobile camera together and achieves enhanced localization accuracy. - We design an automatic ambient camera calibration algorithm without the prior knowledge of camera poses and human intervention, compared with recent works. - We fully prototype iMAC and conduct extensive experiments in five different scenarios with four state-of-the-art approaches.
-The evaluation results show that with zero start-up efforts, iMAC achieves sub-meter accuracy (0.68-m location error on average), outperforming existing works by 76.2%.
+- We design an automatic ambient camera calibration algorithm without the prior knowledge of camera poses and human intervention, compared with recent works. - We fully prototype iMAC and conduct extensive experiments in 5 different scenarios with 4 state-of-theart approaches.
+The evaluation results show that with zero start-up efforts, iMAC achieves sub-meter accuracy (0.68m location error on average), outperforming existing works by 76.2%.

-In the rest of this article, we first present an overview in Section 2, followed by automatic construction of projection map in Section 3.
+In the rest of this paper, we first present an overview in Section 2, followed by automatic construction of projection map in Section 3.
 Instant crowd fingerprint model is presented in Section 4.
 Section 5 explains how we achieve precise localization and tracking with confidence-aware estimation.
-We introduce the settings of experiments in Section 6 and make detailed evaluations in Section 7.
+We introduce the settings of experiments in section 6 and make detailed evaluations in Section 7.
 In the end, we review the related work in Section 8 and conclude the proposed work in Section 9.

-2 SYSTEM OVERVIEW
+II.
+SYSTEM OVERVIEW

-Figure 2 sketches the system architecture of iMAC.
+Fig.2 sketches the system architecture of iMAC.
 Multiple ambient cameras continuously monitor public areas and stream the recorded videos to the server.
 Meanwhile, the mobile camera carried by a user logs visual clues and streams the processed features to the server.

-2.1 Workflow from the User Perspective
+A. Workflow from the user perspective

 In iMAC, the user records the surrounding environment with its monocular camera and sends them to iMAC server.
 In return, iMAC server will send a location tag to the user on the floor plan.
-During navigation, iMAC is compatible with both visual targets (e.g., a picture of Starbuck or a suspect) and semantic location (e.g., Room 211) as destinations.
+During navigation, iMAC is compatible with both visual targets (e.g a picture of Starbuck or a suspect) and semantic location (e.g Room 211) as destinations.
 Finally, the user will receive the optimum path and visual instructions to achieve there.

-2.2 Workflow from the Server Perspective
+B. Workflow from the server perspective

-In the initialization stage (in Figure 2), iMAC server automatically calibrates all the ambient cameras and obtains their projection matrices with zero effort.
+In the initialization stage (in Fig.2), iMAC server automatically calibrates all the ambient cameras and obtains their projection matrices with zero effort.

 In the localization stage, a user sends a query (including images of the environment and description of the destination) to iMAC server.
-First, a rough location is estimated by a place recognition system called FAB-MAP [6].
-Afterwards, to achieve precise localization, we put forward Instant Crowd Fingerprint Model that identifies the user appearing in the candidate areas.
-During matching period, we mathematically quantify unequal estimation between ambient cameras and mobile cameras, and achieve precise tracking by confidence-aware estimation.
+First, a rough location is estimated by a place recognition system called FAB-MAP [18].
+Afterwards, to achieve precise localization, we put forward Instant Crowd Fingerprint Model which identifies the user appearing in the candidate areas.
+During matching period, we mathematically quantify unequal estimation between ambient cameras and mobile cameras, and achieve precise tracking by confidenceaware estimation.
 After locking the user and obtain his location, iMAC sends the optimum path and visual instructions to the user.